Which health plan is right for you?

 1. Mental health and engagement programs

 Caring for your mental health is a crucial component of your overall well-being.
 Some health plans offer advocacy services and employee assistance programs to help you find mental health services.
-They vary from plan to plan, so compare your options for resources like: in-person therapy, virtual behavioral therapy and coaching, self-help apps, substance use cessation.
+They vary from plan to plan, so compare your options for resources like: in-person therapy, virtual behavioral therapy and coaching, self-help apps and substance use cessation.

 Also, because caring for your physical health can often help your mental health, some plans also offer consumer engagement programs at no additional cost.
 There may also be incentives for completing a health survey or for everyday healthy living, such as meeting activity goals or avoiding nicotine.